PageDAO/PageDAO-DocSite/community/zombieverse.md

 (@Dylan) Chris was the oddball of the group.
 He didn't play any sports, and he'd only ever touched his BasicVRKit 2211 a few times before the fateful day.
 The third invitation to the party came to his wallet and he didn't even notice it was there until it activated at 11:59PM.
 He knew he shouldn't stay up this late, but it wasn't a school night and he had to finish a project for school.
 Until he met his new friends in-world, Chris had seriously been considering simply removing the headset and throwing it onto the floor.
 He could have gotten some sleep, and who knows?
 Maybe the fucking thing would work the next day.

 (@Dylan) Lightning struck and Charlie heard the thunder start to rumble, but then with a brief cry of surprise, he found he couldn't hear it anymore.
 His eyes still showed him the same image he'd been seeing before, but he wasn't wearing the headset anymore.
 He reached up and rubbed his eyes.
 He'd never seen Emily or Chris before, but there they both were too.
-In blocky pixels, but he was sure this was what they looked like otherwise because his own body was so close it had taken him a moment to make the connection between the blockiness and the VR environment
+In blocky pixels, but he was sure this was what they looked like otherwise because his own body was so close it had taken him a moment to make the connection between the blockiness and the VR environment.

+I'm in the game! he thought, panicking.

+For his part, Charlie wasn't as surprised as Chris and Emily seemed.
+The vestiges of his panic were diminished by his second emotion, shock, as Emily began to scream and Chris let out a long string of loud swear words that seemed to be primarily directed toward his headset.
+He seemed to think it was malfunctioning.

+"What's wrong with your set, bro?" he asked.

+Chris looked up and saw him, and something seemed to click for him.